Happy Saturday, everyone! Here’s some fun links worth reading while you relax.

 We’ll keep you posted on new TGS coverage as they get posted.
 In the meantime, here’s more web highlights to check out.

-Before Wolfenstein: The New Order arrives in Q4 2013, turn back the clock to Wolfenstein 3D — the seminal first-person shooter from id Software — is back on Xbox LIVE and the North American PlayStation Store (PSN Europe is coming soon).
+arrives in Q4 2013, turn back the clock to Wolfenstein 3D — the seminal first-person shooter from id Software — is back on Xbox LIVE and the North American PlayStation Store (PSN Europe is coming soon).
+Wolfenstein: The New Order

 The New Order) and you must escape from Castle Wolfenstein and defeat the twisted Nazi regime!
 Fight all of the memorable enemies from Hans Grosse to Mecha-Hitler in the legendary game that launched the First Person Shooter genre.
 Search classic levels for hidden secrets that reveal stolen Nazi treasure, health packs, ammo and weapons, or even short cuts.

 Wolfenstein 3D is available for $4.99 (PSN) and 400 Microsoft Points.
 Playing on PC?
 You can purchase the game on

 Creative Agency Prologue talks to Polygon about designing the dark and unsettling trailer for the newly announced Survival Horror game.